Dernière mise à jour: 24 mai 2024

 If WiFi authentication errors persist

-The 6 methods mentioned in this article would normally resolve authentication issues.
-If the problem persists even after trying all 6 methods, it may be due to a hardware problem.
+The 6 methods mentioned in this article would normally solve authentication problems.
+If the problem persists even after trying all 6 methods, it might be due to a hardware issue.

-If all else fails, the best and safest course of action is tobuy a new router.
+If all else fails, the best and safest way to go is tobuy a new router.